MRxO11/Jarvis-Voice-Assistant/README.md

 # Jarvis Voice Assistant

 **Jarvis Voice Assistant** is a Python-based personal assistant that can perform various tasks using voice commands.
 It includes features like time, weather updates, Google search, Wikipedia search, playing jokes, and much more.
+One of the most exciting features of Jarvis is its ability to engage in a continuous chat with Grok AI to have human-like conversations.

-This project uses libraries like `pyttsx3` for text-to-speech, `SpeechRecognition` for voice recognition, and external APIs like `WeatherAPI`, `NewsAPI`, and others for fetching real-time data.
+This project uses libraries like `pyttsx3` for text-to-speech, `SpeechRecognition` for voice recognition, and external APIs like `WeatherAPI`, `NewsAPI`, `GrokAI` and others for fetching real-time data.

 ---